-The Sony Xplod (also known as XS-NW1202E) is a premium car subwoofer that delivers an impressive peak power rating of 1,800 watts.
-As its a passive subwoofer, it doesn’t have a built-in amp but we would recommend a 1,600 – 2,000 watt external amplifier in order to get the best out of it.
-In terms of the subwoofer itself, it’s a 12 inch polypropylene cone with dimples, which according to Sony provides added rigidity for low and accurate bass tones.
+The Sony Xplod (also known as the XS-NW1202E model) is a premium car subwoofer that delivers an impressive peak power rating of 1,800 watts.
+As it’s a passive subwoofer, it doesn’t have a built-in amp but we would recommend a 1,600 – 2,000 watt external amplifier in order to get the best out of it.
+In terms of the subwoofer itself, it has a 12 inch polypropylene cone with dimples, which according to Sony provides added rigidity for low and accurate bass tones.

 Other features of the Sony Xplod include:

 Although expensive, the Sony Xplod is a high quality subwoofer that’s enclosed in a compact housing to suit most car installations.
 Rest assured, when connected to an appropriate amplifier, the Xplod will provide deep bass all-day long.

 Check it Out